-Update 19/1/2011: To prevent further misconceptions, threats, and to stop giving her poor Asian mother heart palpitations every time she checks this post, Shanghai Shiok! is now making it incredibly obvious that the following article is:
+Update 19/1/2011: To prevent further misconceptions, threats, and to stop giving her poor parents heart palpitations every time they check this blog, Shanghai Shiok! is now making it incredibly obvious that the following article is:

 - A satirical, exaggerated take on some of the relationships the author has witnessed in Shanghai.

 Also: DO NOT REPRODUCE THIS POST IN ITS ENTIRETY.
 See Permissions.